 Prescription Advantage Program.
 The Prescription Advantage Program (formerly known as the Senior Pharmacy Program) began in April 2001 and is currently administered by the Executive Office of Elder Affairs.
 In its first full year of operation, spending for the Prescription Advantage Program totaled approximately \$81.5 million.
 The fiscal 2003 GAA appropriated \$97.6 million for the Prescription Advantage Program, but only \$85.3 million was expended as a result of allotment reductions imposed during fiscal 2003 pursuant to Chapter 29, Section 9C, which closed enrollment indefinitely and increased co-payments, premiums and the annual out of pocket spending limit.
-The fiscal 2004 GAA called for one-month open enrollment period.
+The fiscal 2004 GAA called for one-month open enrollment period for those 66 and older and reopened enrollment for individuals with exceptions to the open enrollment period.
 Included was a reduction in co-payment and deductibles for low-income members and the annual out of pocket spending limit for all members.
 On September 5, 2003, legislation was approved that would reopen enrollment for one additional month in January 2004, provided that the Secretary of Elder Affairs may establish a cap on enrollment during such open enrollment period if, without a cap, program costs were projected to exceed the fiscal 2004 appropriation for the Prescription Advantage Program.
 In fiscal 2004, spending for the program was \$94 million.
 Fiscal 2005 spending is projected at approximately \$115 million.